kanishka-G/Signup/README.md

 - either to add an order by filling up the form.
 - and to see all the orders made by a particular user

-I have bult 3 POST and 1 GET API which is connected to the Mongodb database.
+We have 3 POST and 1 GET API which is connected to the Mongodb database.

 There is a LOGOUT functionality button on the dashboard which a user can click and kill the JWT token.

 All the routes will be authenticated using JWT tokens.

-Get Order and Add Order  - users need to be authorised in a middleware The password is encypted before sending and storing to our Database.
+Get Order and Add Order  - users need to be authorised in a middleware

+The password is encypted before sending and storing to our Database.

 Here is our HomePage